Ten years ago, the waste hauling landscape looked far different than it does today.

-While this has included high-profile transactions, such as Waste Management’s recent acquisition of Advanced Disposal, much of it is composed of the mom-and-pop haulers who found the timing right to sell.
+While this has included high-profile transactions, such as Waste Management’s recently announced acquisition of Advanced Disposal, much of it is composed of the mom-and-pop haulers who found the timing right to sell.

 It’s a market that’s nearly doubled in pace since 2017 thanks an ideal combination of factors, says Michael Hoffman, the managing director and group head of diversified industrials at Stifel Financial Corp. in Baltimore.

 The U.S. economy typically moves in five-year cycles, peaking in the fifth year and then contracting back to a period of slowdown.
 Five years after the recession of 2009, though, the economy was still expanding with no indication of a slowdown in sight.
 The housing market had recovered, landfill volumes were improving and inflation had started to pick up.
 But savvy business owners knew a recession was somewhere on the horizon.

 Then, national tax reform passed in 2017, driving up capital and equipment costs for companies.
 At the same time, the ongoing labor shortage operators face today was just coming into clear view as a long-term issue.

 For those who were thinking of selling their companies already, it created the perfect conditions to let go while making a profit.